Are you interested in joining Gartner’s world-class sales team? Our associate shares the skills that have helped him succeed on the team below.

 This is one of the key factors that will ensure your success at Gartner.
 Being able to look back on what you have achieved and not doubt what you have not; to identify the key things you can attribute to that success, but also what was missing; and to know what you’ll do the next time you are faced with this situation to ensure you learn from the past.

-When I look back at my success in 4Q18, I realize that the preparation for this success came much earlier in the year.
+When I look back at my success, I realize that the preparation for this success came much earlier in the year.
 I’ve spent a lot of time thinking about what was not working for me at earlier stages in the sales cycle.
 This is what made a difference in my ability to progress and close deals.

 To be humble and aware of your progress is critical not only when you go live into your territory, but with every conversation you have with your Gartner recruiter.
 At every stage, you will be given the opportunity to discuss the parts of the interview that you excelled in, and if you could go back and do something differently, what you would do.
 This self-awareness is critical for a Gartner recruiter to assess whether you are an individual who is coachable, who can implement feedback, and who can embrace best practices on the path to success.